 Award: Best Value/Best 3D Camera for Real Estate

 WHY WE LIKE IT: The Insta360 One X is probably the most portable camera on our list and allows for real-time WiFi transfer and live streaming functionality.
 With these features, this camera is perfect for traveling professionals like real estate agents.

-If you’re a real estate agent looking for a camera to create 3D virtual tours of properties, the Insta360 One X is the camera for you.
+If you’re a real estate agent looking for a camera to create 3D virtual tours of properties, the Insta360 One X 360-degree camera is the camera for your real estate videography.
 After all, you folks don’t need the best underwater camera.
 However, that’s not to say that it doesn’t work well in other applications like sports and travel.
-Any images and video you take on the One X are bound to come out looking amazing, with 5.7K video resolution and 18 megapixel still image resolution.
+This camera features a 1/2.3-inch CMOS sensor and dual 200-degree f/2.0 fisheye lenses that combine to create 5.7K videos with a frame rate of 30fps and 18MP 360-degree photos.
+Any images and video you take on the One X are bound to come out looking amazing, with 5.7K video resolution and 18-megapixel stills image resolution.
 Unfortunately, you can only shoot in 360-degree mode, with no option to go stereoscopic.
-This is the biggest downfall of the One X.
+This is the biggest downfall of the One X 3D stereo cameras.

-#4 Weeview SID 3D – Best Budget/Best Portable 3D Camera
+#4 Weeview SID 3D Camera

 WHY WE LIKE IT: The Weeview SID 3D is made for portability.
 Measuring in at only 3 inches wide and 1.5 inches tall, this is by far the smallest 3d camera on our list, making it perfect for anyone looking to shoot 3D on the go.